 At SoftwareSeni we draw the line between buy and build every day.
-Every day more features fall on the buy side.
+And every day more features fall on the buy side.

 The buy side includes free and open source software (FOSS).
-It has ‘free’ in its name, but integrating it and maintaining it still costs money.
+It has ‘free’ in its name, but integrating FOSS and maintaining it still costs money.

 Some of the common services we integrate so you don’t overspend on features that provide product hygiene but don’t contribute to your competitive advantage are:

-Your moat, what makes you stand out in the market and give you an edge, will need to be built by you and your team.
+Your moat, the features that make you stand out in the market and give you an edge, will need to be built by you and your team.

 In the marketplace moats are built out of code.
 It can’t be avoided.
 Just ask Uber.
 Eleven years after launch, they still haven’t turned a profit, there are numerous competitors, and every local taxi company has a ride hailing app.